This section explains the general development, technical design, and review processes.

 Lead Maintainer (LM)

 Each GitHub repository should be assigned a Lead Maintainer.
-They are responsible for executing the release procedures for that area.
+They are responsible for executing the release procedures for that area, as well as understanding the code and ensuring best practices are followed.

 The Lead Maintainer should also be a Code Owner for the repository.